nipy/heudiconv/README.md

 - nipype
 - nibabel
 - dcm2niix

+and should be checked/installed during `pip install` call, all but `dcm2niix` which should be installed directly from upstream or using the distribution manager appropriate for your OS.

 ## Tutorial with example conversion to BIDS format using Docker
 Please read this tutorial to understand how heudiconv works in practice.